Sunday, June 5, 2016

 Siouxsie and the Banshees "Kiss Them for Me"

 I was completely conflicted.
 I was dismayed by this short preview clip and talk of Kristin delving into the realm of some of her previously untapped Top 40 dance pop influences, yet hadn’t she completely earned the benefit of the doubt over the last eight years’ worth of excellent and often transformative music?
-That 1991 Siouxsie and the Banshees album Superstition may have been impotent as compared to their previous cannon, but once I got over my initial consternation about “Kiss Them for Me” (admittedly after many years), and I began realize that the discomfort and awkwardness Siouxsie Sioux displayed in that video and the sheen of the music was perfectly fitting for the subject matter of the song.
+That 1991 Siouxsie and the Banshees album Superstition may have been impotent as compared to their previous cannon, but once I got over my initial consternation about “Kiss Them for Me” (admittedly after many years), I began realize that the discomfort and awkwardness Siouxsie Sioux displayed in that video and the sheen of the music was perfectly fitting for the subject matter of the song.
 With some excitement and anticipation and a tiny bit of dread, I went ahead and purchased X-Communicate, this debut album by Kristin Kontrol on its May 27th release date (coincidentally the same date I first saw the Dum Dum Girls live in 2012 – see story here).

-One of my initial concerns is the idea that somehow the Dum Dum Girls material feels like it’s being dismissed – like somehow it is hasn’t been a true reflection of Kristin.
+One of my initial concerns is the idea that somehow the Dum Dum Girls material feels like it’s being dismissed – like somehow it hasn’t been a true reflection of Kristin.
 It hurts to think that, because her songs have been so damn important to me.
 Her authenticity has always been a part of her appeal.
 How much more personal can one get when the cover of her first album (2010’s I Will Be) is adorned by an old polaroid of her mom who had passed away after a battle with cancer (of course chronicled on the heartbreaking powerhouse that is 2011’s Only in Dreams)?
 But, what makes something authentic?
 If she wrote all of those songs as fictional stories, would they be any less impactful or authentic?
 Why is it okay for a fictional movie or a novel to move us, but not a fictional song?
 Why is it okay for musical icon, David Bowie, to change his artistic identity every few years, but no one else?
 Didn’t Bowie build an impressive cutting edge catalog by mixing things up and always keeping it fresh by looking for new inspiration?
 Not everything he did was perfect, but much of his genius spawned from his ability to keep things vital and to keep himself engaged all the way to the end.
 Kristin is providing herself an opportunity to shed the pre-conceived notions and expectations that we have of her and to actually give us a fuller picture of who she is.
 What could be more authentic then that?

 The album opens with the mid-tempo “Show Me” and it’s huge 80s sounding drum machine snare beat, a Psychedelic Furs inspired saxophone melody, and words of unconditional love.
 It’s Kristin’s fantastic voice that raises this song (all of her songs) to another level.
 The energy gets ramped up on the stroll down “White Street,” as a squalling guitar rides along a stuttering dance beat.
 It carries that dance club street cool chic that the Furs tapped into so well with “Heartbreak Beat” back in ’86 and is undeniably addictive.
 In “(Don’t Wannabe)” Kristin sings with her cool menthol flavored Christina Amphlett voice: “my unhappiness offends me,” perhaps a reference to much of her past work, as the song fittingly blossoms from an atmospheric opening into a big bright full blown pop song.
 Meanwhile, the throbbing rhythm of the title track “X-Communicate” is still taking its time on winning me over.
 It’s overblown chorus and repetitive sound are just so far removed from where I’ve gone musically, since I was about 15 and still spending all of my money on 12” dance mixes.
 However, it’s that New Order-esque guitar outro that hints at “Bizarre Love Triangle” greatness.
 Similarly, the giant pounding techno beat of “Skin Shed” is an unexpected detour, but it is easy to get lost in its dreaminess and slow burning musical tension.